 11. Paludan Bog & Cafe

 Before the trip, I'd always search online for some photogenic cafes and restaurants in the city.
 But this place we've discovered simply by walking in the street when I've noticed those hugge interiors from a window.
-As a big lover of old classic cozy cafes, I was instantly hooked.
+As a big lover of old classic cosy cafes, I was instantly hooked.
 Located in the Old Jewish quarter, Paludan Cafe has become a gathering spot for students where they study or just meet for a drink.
 No wonder, as from the price point, it was the cheapest place we've had dinner at!
 And if you've been to Denmark, you probably would know how planning your budget is important.
-You can get everything from brunch platters and burgers, to salads and sweet treats.
+You can get everything from brunch platters and burgers to salads and sweet treats.
 It's impossible to make a reservation if you are less than 6 people.
 As the place is really, really popular, be ready to wait for a while before getting seated.

 Best time for pics: anytime

 Cost: 5€ for Americano, starting from 13€ for a meal